flerk3n/tasQ/SIMPLE_FIREBASE_SETUP.md

 3. **App won't start**
    - Run: `npx expo start --clear`

+## 🚀 Later: Add Real Google Sign-In

+When you're ready for real Google Sign-In:
+1. Enable Google provider in Firebase Console
+2. Add Google Sign-In dependency
+3. Update the `signInWithGoogle` function

-## 🚀 That's It!
+## 🎉 That's It!

-Much simpler than the complex setup I mentioned before.
-Firebase Auth's built-in Google Sign-In is perfect for your needs!
+Much simpler!
+No OAuth setup, no client IDs, just pure Firebase Auth.

 ---

 **Note**: You only need the Gemini API key if you want the AI chat features.
-The Google Sign-In works with just Firebase!
+The authentication works with just Firebase!